With Tauba Auerbach, Kerstin Brätsch, Cansu Çakar, Enzo Cucchi, Camille Henrot, Victor Man, Andrea Salvino, Andro Wekua

-In BIBLIOGRAPHIC OFFICE, Fore-edge Painting enacts a new exploration of the universe of publishing, addressing different contexts, time frames, places and practices of the contemporary and of the past.
-Eight international artists were invited to freely come to terms with the historical tradition of decorating the fore-edge of the pages of books with paintings and illustrations, giving rise to original works with a hybrid nature, which are sometimes invisible at first glance.
+Fore-edge Painting enacts a new exploration of the universe of publishing, addressing different contexts, time frames, places and practices of the contemporary and of the past.
+Eight international artists have been invited to freely come to terms with the historical tradition of decorating the fore edge of books with paintings and illustrations, giving rise to original works with a hybrid nature, which are sometimes invisible at first glance.

-The practice of decorating and painting the vertical edge of the pages of books, to indicate their content or their owner, dates back to the Middle Ages when volumes were stored lying down.
-Towards the end of the 1600s and during the following two, this technique became popular in England, where artists and craftsmen began to make “disappearing” paintings on books—secret images that appear only when the pages are fanned.
-Floral decorations, landscapes, vernacular or erotic scenes were made by spreading the pages, often followed by gilding of the edges to conceal the work.
+The practice of decorating and painting the vertical edge of the pages of books to indicate their content or their owner dates back to the Middle Ages, when volumes were stored lying down.
+Towards the end of the seventeenth century and during the two centuries to follow, this technique became popular in England, where artists and craftsmen began to make “disappearing” paintings on books—secret images that appear only when the pages are fanned.
+Floral decorations, landscapes, vernacular or erotic scenes were made by spreading the pages, often followed by the gilding of the edges to conceal the work.